exohood/exohood-website/websiteV2/readme.md

 To explore the new V2 website, follow these steps:

-1. Clone the repository: git clone [pending ⚠️]
+1. Clone the repository

-2. Install the required dependencies: [pending ⚠️]
+2. Install the required dependencies

-3. Run the website locally: [pending ⚠️]
+3. Run the website locally

-Feedback and Contributions
+# Feedback and Contributions

 We welcome your feedback and contributions to further improve our website.
 If you encounter any issues or have suggestions, please open an issue in the repository or submit a pull request.